 5 Silent Killers of Your Email Marketing

-Your email marketing may have done well historically…but you are seeing some troubling trends in declining metrics.
+Your email marketing may have done well in the past… but you are seeing troubling trends in declining metrics.
 There’s no immediately obvious cause – you haven’t changed anything recently.
 Well, chances are the downturn is caused by one or more of the following 5 silent killers of your email marketing.

 1. List Attrition & Fatigue

 List attrition is the measure of how many contacts fall off of your email list through unsubscribing, complaining, or hard bouncing.
 If you are acquiring new email subscribers at a steady rate, you may not have paid much attention to your attrition rates.
-However, email list growth is governed both by how many contacts you acquire as well as how many contacts you lose.
+However, email list growth is governed both by how many contacts you acquire, and how many contacts you lose.
 If you are funneling many people into a leaky bucket, your list growth rates will always be sub-optimal, even negative.

 That’s why it’s important to periodically evaluate your email list attrition metrics: opt-outs, hard bounces, and spam complaints.
-If your attrition rates are climbing, chances are you are making other mistakes in your email program such as sending too much email, not sending relevant messages, not properly alerting people you are opting them in, or getting poorer quality contacts from your acquisition process.
+If your attrition rates are rising, chances are you are making other mistakes in your email program, such as sending too many emails, not sending relevant messages, not properly alerting people you are opting them in, or getting poorer quality contacts from your acquisition process.

 List fatigue is the gradual degradation of your contact list’s overall engagement with your emails.
-List fatigue can be seen in decreasing open and click rates as well as a growing ratio of inactive contacts as a portion of your list.
+It can be seen in decreasing open and click rates, as well as in a growing ratio of inactive contacts as a portion of your list.

 2. Discount Training

 Every time you send out that 15% off promotion, you get a huge influx of sales.
 Yeah, it’s a wonderfully effective discount promotion.
 In fact, it’s so effective that you decide to include it much more often.
 Now every other email that goes out includes the same offer.
 And it’s included in your shopping cart abandonment, welcome, and post-purchase emails too.